kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 // AuthorizationRule defines a single authorization rule.
 // A request matches the rule if it matches ALL fields specified. type AuthorizationRule struct {
-    // AuthorizationSource specifies who is making the request.
+    // Source specifies who is making the request.
     // If omitted, matches any source.
     // +optional
-    AuthorizationSource *AuthorizationSource `json:"authorizationSource,omitempty"`
+    Source *AuthorizationSource `json:"source,omitempty"`

     // NetworkAttributes specifies TCP-level matching criteria.
     // If omitted, matches any TCP traffic.
     // +optional
     NetworkAttributes *AuthorizationNetworkAttributes `json:"networkAttributes,omitempty"`

-    // FOR FUTURE ENHANCEMENT!!

-    // ApplicationAttributes defines optional application-layer (L7) matching criteria
-    // used to authorize requests when enforcement is at the APPLICATION level.
-    //
-    // All specified fields must match for the rule to apply (logical AND).
-If omitted,
-    // the rule matches all application-layer traffic.
-    //
-    // Typical use cases include protocol-aware authorization for HTTP, gRPC, or other L7 traffic.
-    // Fields may vary in applicability based on the protocol and implementation support.
-    //
-    // NOTE: ApplicationAttributes are only meaningful when `enforcementLevel` is set to
-    // Application.
-Implementations MUST ignore or reject these fields if used at Network level.

-    // +optional
-    ApplicationAttributes *AuthorizationApplicationAttributes `json:"applicationAttributes,omitempty"`
 }

-// AuthorizationSource specifies the source of a request.
+// Source specifies the source of a request.
 //
 // At least one field may be set.
 If multiple fields are set,
-// a request matches this AuthorizationSource if it matches
+// a request matches this Source if it matches
 // **any** of the specified criteria (logical OR across fields).
 //
 // For example, if both `Identities` and `ServiceAccounts` are provided,